jackzhc911/googleNewsFilter/README.md

 ----> "Give back to Coding what is Coding's and to political what is political's." <----

-Any one who lived in Republic of China are all freedom.
+Anyone who lives in Republic of China are all freedom.

 Notice:
 1. Please modify content of "keywords.json" file to what you want to deal with.
 And then install it from Chrome.